- About CCMS

 The Ph.D. in Church Music is designed to foster in students the highest levels of knowledge and skill in the practice of church music and in research.
 The curriculum of the proposed program will be composed primarily of research-oriented courses in Church Music and related musical fields.
 Additionally, students will have the opportunity to pursue study in appropriate areas of other disciplines such as theology or church history in the Religion Department and/or George W. Truett Theological Seminary, educational psychology in the School of Education, or sociology in the Department of Sociology.

 The D.M.A. in Church Music is designed to provide students with much of the same knowledge base and critical thinking ability as the Ph.D., but with the added component of strong performance skills.As with most university doctoral degrees, the doctoral program in Church Music will require approximately 80 hours of course work beyond the baccalaureate degree.
 The Ph.D. and D.M.A.
 (48 hours) will both be based upon Baylor's Master of Music in Church Music degree (30 hours), for a total of 78 hours beyond the bachelor's degree.
 Appropriate leveling work may be required for students whose master's degree concentration was in an area other than Church Music.
-This leveling work may consist of a short-term seminar to be taken to be taken in late summer before the student begins classes in the fall; other leveling options may be utilized as well.
+This leveling work may consist of a short-term seminar to be taken in late summer before the student begins classes in the fall; other leveling options may be utilized as well.
 Diagnostic examinations in music history, music theory, conducting, voice, and piano will be administered to each student.
 Deficiencies in these areas may be remediated through leveling work.